 ‘Biologically the species is the accumulation of the experiments of all its successful individuals since the beginning’. – H. G. Wells.

 Fast forward to 2005.
-In those days, you could use graphical programming to link together a bunch of icons on a screen that were actually visual representations of the software algorithms that defined the specific functions of the program that you wanted your computer to run.
+And in those days, you could use graphical programming to link together a bunch of icons on a screen that were actually visual representations of the software algorithms that defined the specific functions of the program that you wanted your computer to run.
 And I can remember vividly that all you needed to do was to download the virtual representation of the software onto your computer in order to execute the program.
-And if it didn’t perform well enough on the old Von Neumann architecture?
-Well, then you could blow an FPGA to ensure that your very own customised data-flow architecture would handle all the critical timing paths of your application for you.
+And if it didn’t perform well enough on the old Von Neumann architecture, well, then you could blow an FPGA to ensure that your very own customised data-flow architecture would handle all the critical timing paths of your application for you.

 Jump forward again to 2020 and thank goodness we still didn’t have to go down that route.
 Then, if we were designing a control system, it was the very nature of the application that defined the algorithms that controlled it.
 And once defined, it was the design software that created the program to be executed.
 All we had to do was to take the measurements from the system that we wanted to control.